UC Berkeley photo by Malachi Tran

 History of Program and Donor

 The Rennie Fund was created in 1962 as the result of a bequest from the Mary Elizabeth Rennie Trust.
-Although she wasn’t an alumna, Ms. Rennie’s brother, William Rennie, Jr., had been a member of the Berkeley class of 1919.
+Ms. Rennie’s brother, William Rennie, Jr., had been a member of the Berkeley class of 1919.
 The bequest was initially made to the UC Regents to be used at their discretion for the study of epilepsy, but in 1981, the fund was allocated to the UC Berkeley campus.

 From 1981 to 2017, the Berkeley Division of the Academic Senate funded 2-3 grants per year to faculty doing research on epilepsy as part of the Senate’s faculty grants program.
-Many of those faculty are now affiliated with HWNI.
-In 2017, the Senate transferred the fund to HWNI.
+Many of those faculty are now affiliated with the Helen Wills Neuroscience Institute (HWNI).
+In 2017, the Senate transferred the Rennie Fund to HWNI, which currently administers the fund.

 At least one participant should be a UC Berkeley ladder-rank faculty member whose area of research includes epilepsy or an epilepsy-related area.

-Real breakthroughs in Neuroscience will only happen at a university that can provide a united effort across vast disciplinary terrain in biology, chemistry, physics, psychology and engineering.
+Real breakthroughs in neuroscience will only happen with a united effort across vast disciplinary terrain in biology, chemistry, physics, psychology and engineering.
 The greatest leaps will happen when science and technology can be combined across disciplines.

 Berkeley provides a phenomenal breadth and depth of renowned faculty and inventive students who can create such leaps.
 The Radical Ideas in Brain Science Challenge is designed to kick-start new multi-disciplinary collaborations that create breakthroughs in understanding the brain and mind in health and disease.